phyletica/ecoevolity/docs-source/source/phycoeval/tutorials/gecko-gen-phylo.rst

     #######################################################################
     ###############################  ERROR  ###############################
-    37 sites from the alignment in:
+    21 sites from the alignment in:
         'Cyrtodactylus-tutorial-data.nex'
-    have no data for at least one population.
+    have no data across all populations.
     #######################################################################

-This error message is telling us that we have 37 sites (columns) in our character matrix for which we have no data for at least one population.
+This error message is telling us that we have 21 sites (columns) in our character matrix for which we have no data for any of our samples (rows).
-Such sites can be common in RADseq loci, because most assemblers enforce thresholds on missing data at the locus level (not for each site).
+Such sites can be common when we subsample individuals from a larger dataset.
 Rather than removing these sites ourselves, we can tell |phyco| to ignore them.